 Guy Hatchard PhD

-Guy Hatchard PhD is a former senior manager at Genetic ID, a global food testing and certification company.
+Guy Hatchard PhD is formerly a senior manager at Genetic ID a global food testing and certification company